-The exciting life of a Project Execution lead (or so I like to tell myself!) comes with frequent travel to, and time spent living, on several North Sea installations.
-This has always been an interesting expedition and even more so for a woman working in a male dominated environment that wasn’t initially designed for a growing workforce of different genders.
+The exciting life of a Project Execution Lead (or so I like to tell myself!) comes with frequent travel to, and time spent living, on several North Sea installations.
+This has always been an interesting expedition and even more so for a woman working in a male dominated environment that wasn’t initially designed for a growing workforce of mixed gender.
 And as a woman, the most glaring absence that I have noticed on the installations has been the continued lack of dedicated female facilities.

-Similar feedback has been received from other women that work on offshore installations, the most frequent commentary being that facilities such as female toilets & changing rooms are classed as “not required” because there aren’t enough women to justify having such dedicated facilities.
+Through the course of this project, we have received similar feedback from other women that work on offshore installations, the most frequent commentary being that facilities such as female toilets & changing rooms are classed as “not required” because there aren’t enough women to justify having such dedicated facilities.
 I say that having a female workforce of any number, even 1, is enough justification.
 The few installations that have dedicated facilities for women are not exempt from improvement either.
 We see adaptations made to certain areas but not in the common areas like office locations, locker rooms or recreational areas (not having toilets in your working area, for example and having to climb up several flight of stairs to use the toilet for any reason is not the most ideal of situations).
-Another issue comes from respect of using facilities and the regularity of male colleagues using those female toilets due to convenience, rather than the numerously abounding male toilets.
+Another issue comes from respect of using facilities and the regularity of male colleagues using those female toilets due to convenience, rather than the numerously abundant male toilets.

-The results of a recent survey carried out by AXIS Network & Step Change in Safety for the inclusive offshore working project in October 2020 indicated that 41% responded to “Yes” having dedicated female cabins/changing rooms in the offshore workplace whilst 28% responded with a “No”.
+The results of a recent survey carried out by AXIS Network & Step Change in Safety for the inclusive offshore working project in October 2020 indicated that just 41% of respondents work on installations with dedicated female cabins/changing rooms.
 In 2020, this is the peculiar reality for any workforce to face.

-Talking about periods may still be considered taboo in modern culture but we need to recognize the lack of awareness creates more unnecessary issues than should be present and especially given that this is one matter that can be resolved so easily.
-The 62% “don’t know” of feedback from affected respondents is the likely result of period stigmatization which unfortunately prevents women from being comfortable to enquire about the suitability of the facility they will be working on and particularly if they need to arrive with their own products.
+Talking about periods may still be considered taboo in modern culture, but we need to recognize that the lack of awareness creates more unnecessary issues than should be present, especially given that this is one matter that can be resolved so easily.
+In response to the question above, "Are sanitary products available where you work?", 62% responded “don’t know”.
+This is the likely result of period stigmatization, which prevents women from being comfortable enough to enquire about the suitability of the facility they will be working on, and particularly if they need to arrive with their own products.

-We must view this avoidable discomfort in workplaces against the significance of the Scottish government passing of new legislation to improve access to essential female tampons, pads and reusables.
+We must view this avoidable discomfort in workplaces against the significance of the Scottish government recently passing new legislation to improve access to period products to anyone who needs them, covering tampons, pads and reusables.
 The drive for practical and progressive attitudes towards the reality of periods must continue and there is clearly still a lot of work on this front to be done offshore to ensure women working feel accommodated by the company responsible for their welfare.

-A list of simple actions that can be taken onboard various offshore assets to ensure the inclusivity for all the offshore workforce:
+Some simple actions that can be taken onboard various offshore assets to ensure inclusivity for all the offshore workforce include: